VAMSApp/onair-api/README.md

 ### getCompanyFlights()
-Fetches the Flights for a given companyId, and world.
+Fetches the Flights for a given companyId.

 #### Usage
 ```typescript